Siege of Galle (1640): Dutch landing

-Night on 8 March
+Night of 8 March

 At nightfall, a Dutch pinnace made a probe from the direction of the bay.
 It was assessing the defenses and approached the eastern side of the fort in front of the breastworks.
 Portuguese guns opened fire and after several shots they managed to score a direct hit.
 The pinnace lost its mizzen mast and was forced to retire.
 Thereafter, Dutch ships did not approach the fort from that direction.

 Under the cover of darkness, Dutch troops built a sand rampart to fortify the approaches to the bazaar.
 They built a stockade over the high ground and opened up trenches to defend the positions.
 Thorn bushes were placed in front of them as entanglements to prevent direct charges, and the Dutch mounted two 30-pound guns on the high ground, directing them at the bastion of Santiago.
 Five lesser caliber cannons were placed along the line to guard the fortifications.
 Meanwhile, launches continued to land troops, raising the strength of the Dutch force.

 In the night, a Portuguese force under Captain Manuel Brás arrived from Matara and managed to enter the fort undetected.
 They brought three companies of Soldados with some Casados, 80 Kaffirs, and 300 lascarins.
 In the meantime, Captain Major Mendonça established communications with the fort and decided to attack the enemy position the following morning.
 A three-pronged attack was planned and Portuguese spies observed that the Dutch were arranged in two bodies.

 The first party, or the right wing, consisted of the troops that had arrived in the night from Matara.
 Three companies of regulars (soldados) with some casados, 80 Kaffirs, and 300 Lascarins were in this party under the command of Vicente da Silva.
 They were expected to attack the rampart defending the bazaar.
 The left wing was commanded by Captain Major Mendonça himself.
 His force consisted of eight companies of regulars, 200 Canarese musket men and Lascarins under Francisco Antunes (Dissawe of Matara) and Francisco da Silva (Dissawe of Seven Korale).
 They were to attack the trenches and the battery mounted on high ground.

 The Portuguese attack on the Dutch position.

 In the center, four companies of regulars with Lascarins under António de Fonseca Pereira (Dissawe of Four Korale) and Francisco de Faria (Dissawe of Sabaragamuwa) were to attack the inland portion of the rampart.
 They were under the command of Captain Jorge Fernandes.
 According to the plan all three wings would mount a simultaneous attack on the Dutch line at daybreak, acting on a signal given by a gun from the fort.
 The Portuguese troops silently approached the Dutch line and halted beyond a distance of two muskets shots.
 They spent the rest of the night there preparing themselves for the assault.